minghaotao/Bb_Dash/README.md

 # Bb_Dash

-Using plotly Dash to create an interactive Dashboard for Blackboard Reports.
+Bb DevCon Presentation 2021 - Using plotly Dash to create an interactive Dashboard for Blackboard Reports.

 More information about Plotly Dash - https://dash.plotly.com/introduction